novag/LoRa-ATtiny-Node/README.md

 SlimLoRa implements the ABP and OTAA activation schemes.
 It has support for downlink messages and the Adaptive Data Rate (ADR) mechanism.

-Although most of the LoRaWAN 1.0.3 Class A specification is implemented, this library does not cover the entire specification and thus *is not fully* LoRaWAN 1.0 compliant.
+Although the basic things of the LoRaWAN 1.0.3 Class A specification are implemented, this library does not cover the entire specification and thus *is not fully* LoRaWAN 1.0 compliant.
 Please verify its behavior before using it on public networks.
 It also **does not** enforce a duty cycle.
 This must be ensured by the user.

 **Contents:**